Dave West (Canadian football)

-Dave West (May 12, 1928 - December 23, 2005) was a Canadian football player who played for the Toronto Argonauts, Calgary Stampeders, Winnipeg Blue Bombers, Edmonton Eskimos, Hamilton Tiger-Cats and Ottawa Rough Riders.
+Dave West (May 12, 1928 – December 23, 2005) was a Canadian professional football player who played for the Toronto Argonauts, Calgary Stampeders, Winnipeg Blue Bombers, Edmonton Eskimos, Hamilton Tiger-Cats and Ottawa Rough Riders.
 He won the Grey Cup with Eskimos in 1954 and 1955, and with the Rough Riders in 1960.
 He attended the University of Tulsa.
 West retired to Coquitlam, British Columbia and was working at a school library in 1984.